 • It is best to learn in medium wind conditions.
 15-20 knots are probably best.
 Anything less than 15 knots, one has to pump to get up on foil.
 Pumping works best with both wing and board combinations.
 Once the wind approaches 25, the wing could feel over-powering.
 I would drift downwind quickly unless I am up sailing.
 It could be overwhelming to someone who is not experienced.

-• I started learnining on Alameda beach because the unidirectional wind is always blowing onshore.
+• I started learning on Alameda beach because the unidirectional wind is always blowing onshore.
 I walked along the beach to gain upwind ground when I was not able to return to the same spot sailing.
-Once I was comfortable maintaining upwindground, I started going Berkeley Marina.
+Once I was comfortable maintaining upwind ground, I started going Berkeley Marina.
 It is a windier spot.
 It has nice facilities for me to set up and clean up before and after wing sessions.

 Footnotes